Love Exposure: Plot

-Yū Honda is a young teenager Catholic attempting to live his life faithfully.
+Yū Honda is a Catholic teenager attempting to live his life faithfully.
 His father, Tetsu, has become a devout Catholic priest following the death of Yū's mother and operates his own church.
 Tetsu asks Yū to confess his sins, but Yū believes he is a good person who has little to confess.
 To appease his father, he makes up sins but his father sees right through him so Yū becomes obsessed with committing real sins.
 Yū befriends other boys and is taught to steal, fight, and take stealth photographs up women's skirts.
 Yū promptly becomes a skilled "panty shot" photographer.
 Though perceived as a pervert, he is never aroused by these photographs.

 After Yū loses a bet with his friends, he agrees to go into the city dressed as a woman and kiss a girl he likes.
 When they go into the city, Yū and his friends come across Yōko, his "Virgin Mary" who is surrounded by a group of thugs.
 Still dressed as a woman, he helps Yōko, a skilled fighter herself, beat up the gang.
 Afterwards he kisses Yōko and runs away.
-Yū falls in love with her – the first time he's been in love with a girl - but Yōko falls for his disguise and develops feelings for his alter ego Sasori, or "Miss Scorpion".
+Yū falls in love with her – the first time he's been in love with a girl – but Yōko falls for his disguise and develops feelings for his alter ego Sasori, or "Miss Scorpion".

 Meanwhile, Yū is being followed by Aya Koike, a member of the cult "Zero Church", who has become infatuated with him after she catches him taking a picture of her panties.
 Aya, who turned violent after being sexually abused to the point of insanity, plans to bring Yū's entire family into the Zero Church and masquerades as Sasori to gain Yōko's favor.

 Aya manipulates those around Yū and Yōko and Yū's family become caught up in the Zero Church.
 Yū desperately tries to free Yōko from the cult by kidnapping her but fails to persuade her to leave as she does not trust him to be Miss Scorpion and is convinced he is a pervert.
 Armed with a sword, Yū breaks into the Zero Church's building and again tries to escape with Yōko.
 Aya, who is present along with Yū's family, fights back, but commits suicide by driving the sword through her stomach when she realizes Yū's love for Yōko.

 Yū is taken to a mental hospital, where he has forgotten all of his past and convinced himself that he is really Sasori.
 Yōko comes to visit, claiming that she now realises that she loves him as he was the one always trying to save her.
 Yū cannot remember who she is, so security escort the hysterical Yōko out of the building.
 Moments later, Yū remembers her and escapes from the hospital, running after the car driving Yōko away.
 Yū catches up, smashes open the car window, and joins hands with Yōko.